 Most clients I know don’t stand a chance.

 They are wearing so many different hats, they can’t begin to sort out all the “marketing opportunities,” much less make sound strategic decisions regarding each one.
 Quite frankly, it’s silly to even try.
-This is one area where delegation and outsourcing are the only paths to sanity.

 There’s affiliate marketing, agile marketing, advertising, analytics, article marketing, ambush marketing, B to B, B to C, B to P, behavioral marketing, blackhat marketing, branding, blue ocean marketing, blog marketing and buzz marketing.
 And that doesn’t even get us through the first two letters of the alphabet.